Blog

 If you protect every account with MFA, enforce least-privilege access, check your configurations, encrypt your data, keep things patched and backed up, and train your people — you have closed the doors that the vast majority of real-world attacks walk through.
 None of it requires an enterprise budget.
 It requires doing it, and keeping it done.

-If you would like a straight assessment of where your cloud setup stands against this list, we are glad to take a look.
+If you would like a straight assessment of where your cloud setup stands against this list, our security and compliance service is glad to take a look.

 #cloud security#cybersecurity#MFA#Africa